-The only pumpkin soup recipe you need for a cozy winer meal.
-This vegan pumpkin and sweet potato soup is hearty, creamy, nice and cozy to have over winter.
+The only soup recipe you need for a cosy winter meal.
+This vegan pumpkin and sweet potato soup is hearty, creamy, nice and cosy to have over winter.

 Good morning/evening/night my lovely people!